jackmorrison12/personal-site/content/notes/dynamo.md

 Dynamo targets apps that only need key/value access with a primary focus on high availability

-Dynamo is a key0value store, whereas Dynamo is a column store
+Dynamo is a key-value store, whereas Dynamo is a column store

 Bigtable is a distributed database built of GFH, whereas Dynamo is a distributed hash table, where each node is responsible for storage